dmitry-ivanov/laravel-console-mutex/README.md

 - `0` - check without waiting (default);
 - `{milliseconds}` - check, and wait for a maximum of milliseconds specified;
-- `null` - wait, till running command finish it's execution;
+- `null` - wait, till running command finish its execution;

 ### Handle several commands